Ohio Balance of State Continuum of Care

-ODSA is recognized by HUD as the CoC lead agency.
+ODSA serves as Ohio BOSCOC's Collaborative Applicant, which means they are responsible for submitting the annual application for CoC Program funds to HUD.
 ODSA is ultimately responsible for meeting the requirements of HUD’s CoC program, including submitting the annual CoC application on behalf of the Ohio BOSCOC, as well as Point-in-Time (PIT) Count data and updated Housing Inventory Count (HIC) information.
-All decisions made by the BOSCOC committees or workgroups are ultimately approved by ODSA, in their role as the CoC lead agency.

 BOSCOC Committees and Workgroups

-The Ohio BOSCOC currently has four standing committees/workgroups and two program specific workgroups.
+The Ohio BOSCOC currently has four standing committees/workgroups.
 Additional workgroups are added as needed.
 Detailed information about BOSCOC committee/workgroup membership can be found here.
 Following is a list and descriptions of the BOSCOC committees/workgroups.

-The Advisory Committee is the primary planning body for the BOSCOC.
+The BOSCOC Board (also referred to as the CoC Board) is the primary planning body for the BOSCOC.
 Its members are responsible for making recommendations on policy decisions and reviewing and approving the work of the Steering Committee.
-In addition, the Advisory Committee reviews and approves the project evaluation process and completion of the CoC application for HUD funding.
-Members include housing and homeless service providers, funders, and advocates from around the state.
-The Supportive Housing Supervisor, Office of Community Development, ODSA, and the Deputy Director for Community Development, ODSA, provide final approval for all Advisory Committee decisions.
-Please note, membership on this committee will change in January 2013 with the full implementation of the BOSCOC Homeless Planning Regions.
+In addition, the CoC Board approves the project evaluation process and completion of the CoC application for HUD funding.
+Members include housing and homeless service providers, funders, advocates, and a representative from every BOSCOC Homeless Planning Region.
+The Supportive Housing Supervisor, Office of Community Development, ODSA, and the Deputy Director for Community Development, ODSA, provide final approval for all CoC Board decisions.

 BOSCOC Steering Committee:

-The Steering Committee is responsible for leading and engaging in most of the work related to maintenance of the Ohio BOSCOC and submission of the annual COC Homeless Assistance Programs application.
+The Steering Committee is responsible for leading and engaging in most of the work related to maintenance of the Ohio BOSCOC and submission of the annual CoC Program application.
 Committee members also develop the application process plan, review and score HUD applications submitted by BOSCOC members, and engage in long-term CoC strategic planning.
 Members of the committee include staff of ODSA, COHHIO, and the Ohio Department of Mental Health (ODMH).

 BOSCOC Performance and Outcomes Committee:

 The Performance and Outcomes Committee is responsible for developing and implementing plans for the monitoring of BOSCOC homeless programs as well as the BOSCOC sytem, with an emphasis on outcomes.
-Committee members engage in the development of program performance improvement plans, and provide input to the Steering and Advisory Committees regarding renewal programs/outcomes for the CoC application process.
+Committee members engage in the development of program performance improvement plans, and provide input to the Steering Committee and BOSCOC Board regarding renewal programs/outcomes for the CoC application process.
 The Committee is also responsible for the development and management of plans for system-wide performance.